abdullahbannuwala/Flutter-Course-for-Beginners/Notes.md

 An object is an instance of a class.
 The word instance and object are used interchangeably.
 Object are basic building  blocks.
 Data and methods are called members of an object.
 # Constructor
 It allow you to create an instance of a class with optional parameter.
 A constructor is a special function of the class that is responsible for initializing the variables of the class.
 Dart defines a constructor with the same name as that of the class.
 A constructor is a function and hence can be parameterized.
+# Method
+Method is the collection of statements that consists of some characteristics to class object.
+It provides the facility to perform some operation and it can be invoked by using its name when we need in the program.
+In classes, All the methods declared with static keyword are termed as class method.
+They can't access non-static variables and can't invoke non-static methods of the class.
+# Inheritance
+It aloow you to define a class  and then to add more functionality of that class into a new class.
+There is two classes
+1. Parent class (A class which is inherited by the other class is called superclass or parent class.
+It is also known as a base class.)
+2. Child class (A class which inherits properties from other class is called the child class.
+It is also known as the derived class or subclass.)
+Note: "Dart doesn't support multiple inheritance because it creates complexity in the program."
+# Abstract class
+Abstract class is a class that groups logic into itself with the sole purpose of other classes using it's functionality.
+It is just like a normal class that can't be instantiated. use abstract keyword before a class.
+# Factory Constructor
+Factory constructors is initializing a final variable using logic that can’t be handled in the initializer list.
+Factory constructor doesn't necessarily have to return an instances of the same class it can acctually returns instance of another class.
+It is used in data parsing and jason serialization